funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Map.md

 #### Parameters
 [](parameters-start)
 - *string* `path` the path to the map, or just the map name if both maps are in the same folder.
+- *string* `projectName` the name of the project folder that the map is under.
 - *string* `data` any data that is passed to the new level.
 - *object* `usedUnits` a table declaring any units used by the new level, if not declared locally already.